sukeyfu/sukeyfu.github.io/posts/how-to-pass-cfa-level-two.md

 ---
-title: 'HOW TO PASS CFA LEVEL 2 EXAM IN LESS THAN A MONTH'
+title: 'How to pass CFA level 2 exam in less than a month'
 date: '2022-03-14'
 ---